KaterinaWalter/javadocs/docs/unit1/notes103.md

 ### The Remainder `%` Operator

-The `%` operator returns the **remainder** after using _truncating integer division_.
+The `%` operator, sometimes called "modulo" or "modulus", returns the **remainder** after using _truncating integer division_.
-> Example: `5 % 2` is `1`.

 ![image](Figures/mod-py.png)

-> Remember when you first learned long division, before they taught you about decimals, how when you did a long division that didn’t divide evenly, you gave the answer as the number of even divisions and the remainder.
+> The left example shows `2 % 3` returns `2` and the right example shows shows `5 % 2` returns `1`.
+Remember when you first learned long division, before they taught you about decimals, how when you did a long division that didn’t divide evenly, you gave the answer as the _number of even divisions_ and the _remainder_.
 That **remainder** is what is returned by this operator.

 <iframe width="700" height="415" src="https://www.youtube.com/embed/jp-T9lFISlI" frameborder="0" allowfullscreen></iframe>